-Stephanie is president and publisher of insideARM.com and insidePatientFinance.com.
-Her varied background includes careers in live entertainment, aerospace manufacturing, Internet city guide publishing, and organizational consulting, prior to joining Kaulkin Ginsberg (the family firm) as COO in 2001.
+Stephanie is president & CEO of The iA Institute, which publishes insideARM.com and insidePatientFinance.com.
+Her varied background includes careers in live entertainment, aerospace manufacturing, organizational consulting, and information publishing.
 Stephanie became publisher of insideARM in 2007, and president in 2010.
+She has a BS in human development and social policy from Northwestern University, and an MBA from The Anderson School at UCLA.
 Anyone who knows Stephanie will immediately tell you that her passion is in organization.
 Literally – she loves a clean desk, a well-labeled closet, an elegant process, a useful spreadsheet.
-A former member of Vistage (www.vistage.com), she also loves to learn about topics like leadership and self improvement.

-Network with Stephanie Eidelmanon LinkedIn Stephanie Eidelman on Google+ on Twitter on Facebook
+Network with Stephanie Eidelmanon LinkedIn Stephanie Eidelman on Google+ on Twitter

 The Consumer Financial Protection Bureau has been very busy lately, of course.
 Most of its attention seems to be focused on various sectors of the consumer finance industry.
 But the agency did recently reveal its intention to return some focus to the debt collection industry.